Vortexx2/als-vit/README.md

-# Detection of ALS Signs Using Vision Transformers
+# Detection of ASL Signs Using Vision Transformers

+- Using Vision Transformers to try and classify ASL alphabets from this [dataset](https://www.kaggle.com/datasets/grassknoted/asl-alphabet).

 ### This repository aims to achieve these tasks: